- Description

 Cultural Information:

 As these new plants were incorporated into Japanese agriculture numerous selections were made of those plants which performed well in the field and in Japanese cooking.
 Today about 50 specific vegetable selections can be traced back to the Edo period and to cultivation around Kyoto.
-These vegetables are called 'Kyo yasai' and they have a special place in Japanese history and cuisine. - Organic Seed.
+These heirloom vegetables were grown in relative isolation and offer bold colours and unique flavour profiles.
+These vegetables are called 'Kyo yasai' and they have a special place in Japanese history and cuisine.

 - Additional Information